Source: wavebreakmedia / shutterstock.com

 - Give enough time for goodbyes.
 Your teen already has made a lot of friends at the old place, so the more time they have to say good bye, the better.
 Good thing in today’s age is that friends aren’t really that far apart, thanks to social media.

 - Watch for signs of depression.
 You’ll usually notice a total change in behaviour, too much silence and lethargy.
 It might also be more aggressive.
 Reasons are usually connected with other people.
 Miss friends too much.
 Old friends stopped keeping in touch too soon.
 No prospects of new friends.
 Possible bullying.
 These things take time to be fixed, but good news is that most teens just need to vent for a particular time period and later get better on their own.
 If not, get in touch with professional help, even just for a few questions.
 It might be enough.

 - Help with studies.
 Even if you did move in summer, grades might still experience a drop.
 Be it because of depression, or just a typical rebellious stage, you’ll need to lend a hand with your child’s studies.
 Maybe hire a personal tutor, or just look for after school activities that might be an object of interest, and can be applied in a professional development field in the future.
 There are a lot of ways to get around this one.

 - Give personal space.
 You probably know, teens are in the stage where nothing is more important than their independence.
 Make sure your teen knows you’re treating them like an adult.
 If this isn’t obvious, you won’t get a good result.

 Moving with kids will be a little burdening on moving day, but just a little.
+It can be a little more stressful if the move is of larger scale, such as when moving from UK to Germany – a step many British decided to take after the vote for Brexit.
 If you’ve got a team of amateurs moving your entire life, the results could be ugly.
 Instead, you can call our professional removal company based in London.
 Moves are tough, but your kids are tougher.